collardeau/svelte-fluid-layout/README.md

 # svelte-fluid-layout

-Create a responsive and customizable layout for your app.
+A [Svelte](https://svelte.dev/) component to create a responsive layout for your app.

 # Demo